root-project/root/tree/ntuple/v7/doc/specifications.md

 A field whose type is `ROOT::Experimental::RNTupleCardinality<SizeT>` is associated to a single column of type (Split)Index32 or (Split)Index64.
 This field presents the offsets in the index column as lengths that correspond to the cardinality of the pointed-to collection.
+It is meant to be used as a projected field and only for reading the size of a collection.

 The value for the $i$-th element is computed by subtracting the $(i-1)$-th value from the $i$-th value in the index column.
 If $i == 0$, i.e. it falls on the start of a cluster, the $(i-1)$-th value in the index column is assumed to be 0, e.g. given the index column values `[1, 1, 3]`, the values yielded by `RNTupleCardinality` shall be `[1, 0, 2]`.